kwalczak80/melting-gerry/README.md

 ### **Manual testing**
 * The tests were performed on both the Gitpod terminal and the  Heroku terminal.
 * The tests were performed on each screen of the game by entering data out of acceptable range.
 No issues noted - all the user entries are handled correctly.
 * Relevant message is displayed on the screen if the user entries are incorrect.
-See relavant screenshots in **Features** section.
+See relavant screenshots in the **Features** section.
 * Friends and family members were asked to review the game and provide their feedback about the UX, bugs, etc. No issues were reported.

 ## **Testing User Stories from the User Experience (UX) Section**